 I am going to be sharing educational technology tools across the domains, the Danielson domains – that is!
-This is a curated list from preservice teachers at Grove City College.
-Each group was assigned a specific Danielson domain and they identified a tech tool that fits into the domain to justify why it’s a good fit for the specific Domain.
+These tools are a curated list from preservice teachers at Grove City College.
+Each group was assigned a specific Danielson domain, and they identified a tech tool that fits into the Domain to justify why it’s a good fit for the specific Domain.
 Let’s dive in – here we go!

 Domain 3 is the heart of the framework.
 Within this domain, we must engage students in learning and instruction.
-It pulls in features of teaching such as assessment, communication, and being a flexible educator of excellence.
+It pulls in teaching features such as assessment, communication, and being a flexible educator of excellence.

 Screencast-O-Matic Use this tool to record a lesson or presentation using this extension.
 Easy to share and embed in your class website or LMS.

-Padlet or jam board This is one of my favorite tools to engage students in learning.
-Think of padlet as a virtual sticky note board.
+Padlet or Jamboard.
+This edtech tool is one of my favorite tools to engage students in learning.
+Think of a padlet as a virtual sticky note board.
 Students add their comments to a question, links, pictures, and videos to a sticky note.
-It is a great tool for an anticipatory set or notes out the door!
+It is an excellent tool for an anticipatory set or notes out the door!

-This tool is fantastic for flipped learning.
-If you want to make sure that students listened or watched the video before class – assign it using one of these tools.
+EdPuzzle or Playposit This tool is fantastic for flipped learning.
+If you want to ensure students listened to or watched the video before class – assign it using one of these tools.
 You can embed questions or reflective pauses to let students digest the information.
-Embed it into your LMS or website and boom you got yourself an assignment and assessment in one!
+Embed it into your LMS or website, and boom, you got yourself an assignment and assessment in one!

 How do you engage students in learning?